 - Chew small ginger candies or fresh ginger pieces slowly throughout the day.

-Repeat any of the above methods daily until you get relief from chest congestion.
+Repeat any of the above methods daily until you get relief from cough and chest congestion using ginger.

 Curcumin, an active compound present in turmeric expels the mucus and provides complete relief from the chest congestion.
 Turmeric is a natural antioxidant which contains anti-inflammatory properties that help to get rid of numerous of health problems, especially ailments of the respiratory system.